fcusson/aws-sig/README.md

-# aws-sig-v4
+# aws-sig
-A Python Library to Authenticate Request to the AWS API using the AWS Signature Version 4
+A Python Library to Authenticate Request to the AWS API using the AWS Signatures.